Ac6Embedded/apollo-docs/docs/security/cra/developer-requirements.md

 ## Legal anchors developers must implement

-The CRA makes three ideas non‑optional for engineering teams:
+The CRA makes three ideas non-optional for engineering teams:

 1. **Risk-based security engineering** (before release, and updated when needed).
 Manufacturers must perform a cybersecurity risk assessment and keep it in the technical documentation.[4][5]
 2. **Essential cybersecurity requirements** built into the product (Annex I, Part I).
 In practice this becomes design requirements + implementation controls + verification.[2]
 3. **Vulnerability handling + security updates** for the support period (Annex I, Part II + Article 13 support-period obligations).
 This is a sustained operational capability, not a one-off release task.[6][5]

-:::note CRA “documentation” is a product feature
+:::note CRA "documentation" is a product feature
 The CRA requires technical documentation to be created **before** placing on the market and to be **continuously updated at least during the support period**.[3]
-If engineering doesn’t produce and version the artefacts, compliance fails - even if the device is “secure in practice”.
+If engineering doesn't produce and version the artefacts, compliance fails - even if the device is "secure in practice".
 :::

 ---